il1egalmelon/Tiny-Text-Editor-v2/README.md

 Text highlighting:

     This text editor has a very primative and sort of broken text highlighting feature.
-    Just place your highlighting format file in the folder called "highlight".
+    Just place your highlighting format file in the folder called "highlighters".
-    And you can load up the file in the command line with "highlight {}".
+    And you can load up the file in the command line with "hl {}".

     The formatting for the highlighter file is as follows:
     {COLOR} {KEYWORD}